kaliy/daily-coding-problem/README.md

 For example, given the query string de and the set of strings [dog, deer, deal], return [deer, deal].

 Hint: Try preprocessing the dictionary into a more efficient data structure to speed up queries.

+## Estimate Pi number using Monte-Carlo method (PiCalculation.java)

+This problem was asked by Google.

+The area of a circle is defined as πr^2.
+Estimate π to 3 decimal places using a Monte Carlo method.

+Hint: The basic equation of a circle is x2 + y2 = r2.